 No. Chapel Hill-Carrboro City Schools will assess students and evaluate artifacts based upon the same standards that are applied to students earning course credit in the traditional sense.
 The achievement levels required to earn a CDM credit (i.e., assessment scores greater than or equal to 90% plus a required artifact) already reflect a more rigorous expectation of students who want to earn credit in this manner that those of students who complete the course with seat-time.

-CDM credits are awarded as a “pass” and appear as such on the student’s transcript.
+Students simply earn a credit and it appears as "CDM" on the student’s transcript.
 No course grade is received and the course is not included in the GPA calculation.
 Failed attempts will not be reflected on a student’s transcript.

 Any CHCCS high school student or a middle school student who is considering taking a high school course is eligible.
 Students wishing to earn CDM must demonstrate a deep understanding of the content without seat-time and the classroom learning experience.

 No. Students may earn credit using CDM for as many courses as they wish.
 However, students may only make one attempt per course.
 Students who are unsuccessful after one attempt must register for and complete the course to receive credit.